 If you’re in the creative industry, then you’ve probably had to deal with some type of royalties.
-Today, the emphasis is on “royalty-free music” – a phrase you’ve had to come across if you know even the least bit about creating music.
+Today we’ll discuss royalty-free music – a phrase you’ve had to come across if you know even the least bit about creating music.

 Still, many of you are not entirely familiar with this term and its exact meaning.

-That’s why we’ve made it our mission to walk you through this type of music, what it means to artists, and is it really free like the name says.
+That’s why we’ve made it our mission to walk you through this type of music, what it means to artists, and whether it is really free as the name says.

 Scroll down for answers.